 Evidences of Salvation

 The inward evidence to the believer of his/her salvation is the direct witness of the Spirit (Ro.
 8:16).
-The outward evidence to all men is a life of holiness (1 Thess.
-4:7, 2 Tim.1:9).
+The outward evidence to all men is a life being molded into the image of Jesus both in holiness and service to each other.
+(1 Thess.
+4:7, 2 Tim.1:9,Mark 9:35).

 Baptism in Water